Political Party: Republican

-Political Party: Republican Political Titles: Led the Union Army to victory in the US Civil War as Commanding General of the United States Army.
+Political Titles: Led the Union Army to victory in the US Civil War as Commanding General of the United States Army.
 Was also briefly, acting United States Secretary of War.

-Why Famous: Grant was educated at West Point Military Academy and fought in the Mexican–American War.
+Biography: Grant was educated at West Point Military Academy and fought in the Mexican–American War.
 He rejoined the army for the Civil War and was appointed Brigadier General, Major General then finally General-in-Chief of all Union forces by President Lincoln in 1864.

 His various military victories included Vicksburg, Chattanooga and finally at Appomattox he accepted the surrender of the Confederate forces led by General Lee.